Elwude History, Family Crest & Coats of Arms

 Elwude is a name of Anglo-Saxon origin and came from an ancient Chieftain titled Aldwold.

 Early Origins of the Elwude family

 Important Dates for the Elwude family

 This web page shows only a small excerpt of our Elwude research.
-Another 177 words (13 lines of text) covering the years 1639 and 1713 are included under the topic Early Elwude History in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) covering the years 1639 and 1713 are included under the topic Early Elwude History in all our PDF Extended History products and printed products wherever possible.

 Elwude Spelling Variations